-MASTERread: There is only one worldwide master per shard.
+PRIMARYread: There is only one worldwide primary per shard.
 Reads coming from remote locations will be subject to network latency and reliability, but the data will be up-to-date (read-after-write consistency).
 The isolation level is

-MASTERtransactions: These exhibit the same properties as MASTER reads.
+PRIMARYtransactions: These exhibit the same properties as PRIMARY reads.
 However, you get REPEATABLE_READ consistency and ACID writes for a single shard.
 Support is underway for cross-shard Atomic transactions.

 As for atomicity, the following levels are supported:

 TWOPC: multi-db transactions with 2PC commit.

 Vitess doesn’t support active-active replication setup (previously called multi-master).
 It has alternate ways of addressing most of the use cases that are typically solved by such a configuration.

 - Scalability: There are situations where active-active gives you a little bit of additional runway.
 However, since the statements have to eventually be applied to all writable servers, it’s not a sustainable strategy.
 Vitess addresses this problem through sharding, which can scale indefinitely.

 - High availability: Vitess integrates with Orchestrator, which is capable of performing a failover to a new primary within seconds of failure detection.
 This is usually sufficient for most applications.

 - Low-latency geographically distributed writes: This is one case that is not addressed by Vitess.
 The current recommendation is to absorb the latency cost of long-distance round-trips for writes.
 If the data distribution allows, you still have the option of sharding based on geographic affinity.
 You can then setup primarys for different shards to be in different geographic location.
 This way, most of the primary writes can still be local.